Foam Matrix – Informational Website

 “From Surfboards to UAV Wings”

-But that’s not where we came from.
+But that’s not where they came from.
 Foam Matrix was founded in 1994 in Los Angeles on the commercial success of the FMC System™ process.
 Kent Sherwood, President of the company, was one of the foremost innovators of new technologies in the sporting goods industries, developing new, better, and less expensive ways to build surfboards and sailboards.
-The technology Kent developed and continues to refine is now at the center of what Foam Matrix supplies to our customers.
+The technology Kent developed and continues to refine is now at the center of what Foam Matrix supplies to their customers.